News in Slow Italian

 For more advanced students there are dialogues about history, news and other Italian wonders, one podcast even talks about the events that led to the sinking of the Titanic.
 Even in the more advanced podcasts the presenters talk very slowly so that it is easy to understand every theme and teach new and useful vocabulary.
 Every podcast lasts about 10 minutes and are available on the App Store and on the website.

-“Finestre sull’arte” offers something different to all the other podcasts, as it is completely dedicated to Italian History of Art.
-Every podcast talks about different works of arts and exhibitions, the majority of which are found in Florence.
+“Finestre sull’arte” offers something different from all the other podcasts, as it is completely dedicated to Italian History of Art.
+Every podcast talks about different works of art and exhibitions, the majority of which are found in Florence.
 Recently, the podcast talked about the exhibition “Jacopo Ligozzi, Pittore Universalismo” which was held in 2014 in the gallery at Palazzo Pitti.
 This podcast is perfect for more advanced students who want to learn Italian and at the same time learn something new and interesting about Italian culture.

 Each podcast lasts about 35 minutes, and given the complex vocabulary used, is not suitable for beginners.
 You can access the podcasts on their website and they are available to download.

 Perfect for students of A2 level, this podcast talks about a large variety of themes in basic Italian.
-Like how to take good photos in Italy or interviews and debates about the Italian languge and whether or not its a sexist language.
+Like how to take good photos in Italy or interviews and debates about the Italian language and whether or not it’s sexist language.
 Al dente helps you to quickly improve your vocabulary in a fun and exciting way, as well as helping you learn something new about Italian culture.
-The website is very useful as it provides list of vocabulary with definitions in Italian to help less competent students.
+The website is very useful as it provides a list of vocabulary with definitions in Italian to help less competent students.
 You can find all the audio files online.